Cactus and Succulent Society

 Our more than 200 members come from throughout the southland and share a passion for cacti and succulents.
 Throughout the history of LACSS, many of the most prominent researchers, authors, and collectors of the succulent world have been leaders and members of our society.

 Doors open at 6:15 for our monthly meetings including the Social Hour, Ask an Expert, and much more.
-The business meeting starts promptly at 7:20.
+The business meeting starts promptly at 7:00.
 Attendance is FREE and open to the public.
-Each new visitor receives a free plant!
 We hope to see you at a meeting soon!

 The Los Angeles Cactus and Succulent Society (LACSS) cultivates the study and enjoyment of cacti and succulent plants through educational programs and activities that promote the hobby within a community of fellow enthusiasts and among the greater public.